 Whether conducting a lawsuit or engaged in alternative means of dispute resolution, David makes a point of taking a practical, constructive approach that keeps the best interests of his clients in mind.

 David’s courtroom experience spans several provinces and practice areas.
-He has appeared as lead counsel in the Provincial Court of British Columbia, British Columbia Supreme Court, Saskatchewan Court of Queen’s Bench, Saskatchewan Court of Appeal, and British Columbia Court of Appeal, and the Supreme Court of Canada.
+He has appeared as lead counsel in the Provincial Court of British Columbia, British Columbia Supreme Court, Saskatchewan Court of Queen’s Bench, Saskatchewan Court of Appeal, British Columbia Court of Appeal, and the Supreme Court of Canada.

 David has also appeared as counsel before administrative and disciplinary tribunals including WCAT, university boards, government agencies, and Police Act hearings.